As marketers, we can all learn from the Netflix marketing strategy.

 The companies who truly think outside of the box stand to gain a lot of attention.

-By creating standalone products or unique experiences that instigate conversation and invite people is unlike any other, your brand can build instant awareness and recognition.
+By creating standalone products or unique experiences that start new conversations, your brand can build instant awareness and recognition.

 #7: Focus Your Customer Service On the People Who Matter